Anson Phelps Stokes

 Anson Phelps Stokes (February 22, 1838 – June 28, 1913) was a wealthy American merchant, property developer, banker, genealogist and philanthropist.
-Born in New York City, he was the son of James Boulter and Caroline Stokes.
+Born in New York City, he was the son of James Boulter Stokes and wife Caroline (nee Phelps).
 His paternal grandfather was London merchant Thomas Stokes, one of the 13 founders of the London Missionary Society.
 His maternal grandfather, Anson Greene Phelps, was a New York merchant, born in Connecticut and descended from an old Connecticut family.

+Early life

+Stokes's early education was by tutors from the Union Theological Seminary who instructed him in mathematics, Latin and Greek.
+He then attended private schools in New York before joining the family business of Phelps, Dodge & Company in 1855 when he was 17.